1. Information on new legislation

 2012 has seen one case settled in the Supreme Court in which the Court upheld the claim put forward by the affected consumer, meaning that the financial institution had to pay damages for placing too large an amount of high risk investment bonds in the customer’s investment agreement.

 Not applicable.
 As for market trends etc., the Competition and Consumer Authority carries out market studies on a regular basis.

 6. Does your agency enforce both consumer protection and competition laws, if not who does?

-Competition laws are enforced by Danish Competition and Consumer Authority.
+Competition laws – and some consumer protection laws - are enforced by Danish Competition and Consumer Authority.

 7. Does your agency have both civil and criminal authorities, if not who brings the criminal cases?

-Criminal cases are brought in cooperation with the police and the Prosecution Service according to instructions issued by the Director of Public Services.
-The power to charge lies with the Prosecution Service but the Marketing Practices Act lays down that the prosecution of a charge will be assigned to the Consumer Ombudsman if he so requests.
+Criminal cases are brought in cooperation with the police and the Prosecution Service according to instructions issued by the Director of Prosecution Services.
+The power to charge lies with the Prosecution Service, but the Marketing Practices Act lays down that the prosecution of a charge will be assigned to the Consumer Ombudsman if he so requests.

 The Consumer Ombudsman has participated in the following activities under ICPEN auspices in 2012